apache/druid/docs/api-reference/sql-api.md

 {"query" : "SELECT COUNT(*) FROM data_source WHERE foo = 'bar'"}
 ```

 Generally, the `sql` and `sql/statements` endpoints support the same response body fields with minor differences.
-For general information about the available fields, see [submit a query to the `sql` endpoint](#submit-a-query).
+For general information about the available fields, see [Submit a query to the `sql` endpoint](#submit-a-query).

 Keep the following in mind when submitting queries to the `sql/statements` endpoint:

 - There are additional context parameters  for `sql/statements`:

    - `executionMode`  determines how query results are fetched.
-The currently supported mode is `ASYNC`.
+Druid currently only supports `ASYNC`.
    - `selectDestination` set to `DURABLE_STORAGE` instructs Druid to write the results from SELECT queries to durable storage.
 Note that this requires you to have [durable storage for MSQ enabled](../operations/durable-storage.md).

-- The only supported results format is JSON.
+- The only supported value for `resultFormat` is JSON.
 - Only the user who submits a query can see the results.